phelpsmi/OSU-Course-Code/README.md

-This is a complilation of all the code I made while taking classes at Oregon State University
+This is a complilation of all the code I made while taking classes at Oregon State University